Kowal Sentry Integration for Magento 2

 User Feedback section

-Configuration for the in-browser issue reporting widget.
+Configuration of the browser-side issue reporting widget.

 Widget Theme